Request an Appointment

 Never store or plant anything too close to your condenser.
 You want to maintain at least a 3-foot clearance.
 After storms, check the condenser to make sure debris wasn’t blown too close to it.
 Also, rake up fallen leaves that have gathered around it.
 Clear away any debris from the unit itself, too.
 It’s important to keep debris away from the condenser because it obstructs airflow.
 Weakened airflow can result in numerous problems, including overheating and increased wear and tear.

 Having good insulation in your home means that the HVAC system will operate less, resulting in a slower rate of wear and tear on the system.
 Key areas to improve your insulation are the attic, walls and basement.
 What type of insulation is best for your home depends on where you live.
 In Monroe, you need R30 to R60 insulation in an uninsulated attic and R25 to R38 insulation in areas where there are an existing 3–4 inches of insulation.
 Another task you should do to keep the cool and warm air inside your home longer is to use caulk to seal cracks around your home.

 Programmable thermostats make it effortless to adjust your set temperature on a daily basis.
 You can program the thermostat up or down a few degrees during times you know it won’t be needed.
 Some smart thermostats take it a step further by learning your household’s behavior and then adjusting the temperature accordingly.

-Healthy Home Heating and Air was opened in 2009 and has earned a positive reputation in Monroe and surrounding areas for quality service.
+Healthy Home Heating & Air was opened in 2009 and has earned a positive reputation in Monroe and surrounding areas for quality service.
 We continue to work on improving not only our technical skills but also our customer service skills.
 In addition to HVAC maintenance, installations and repairs, we offer duct cleaning and indoor air quality services.
 Contact us today to schedule maintenance for your HVAC system.